 The Take Away

-Many times, a company needs some information from a user so as to enable access to a service.
+Many times, a company needs some information from a user to enable access to a service.
 When this is the case, the user will voluntarily and consciously decide to share this information by registering.
 However, sometimes a company will force people to give them information when they don’t actually need it for providing their main service.
 This is when registration becomes a dark pattern.
-Its only purpose is to harvest information the company can use to send the user more advertisements, or to sell on to third parties.
-As a responsible designer, you can balance the darkness by adding clear explanations to the registration form, indicating why you need the information.
+Its purpose is to harvest information the company can use to send the user more advertisements, or to sell on to third parties.
+Legislation exists to safeguard users from such practices, particularly in the European Union, but it’s important to know about this dark pattern.
+As a responsible designer, you can—and indeed should—add clear explanations to any registration form, indicating why you need the information.

 Jenifer Tidwell, Designing Interfaces: Patterns for Effective Interaction Design, 2010